 Action 1 – Include 3 Rivers Foundation’s objectives and concerns in future broadband planning.

 3 Rivers Foundation for the Arts and Sciences is an asset to the county, drawing tourism and benefiting residents.
 While astronomical observatories benefit from being in remote locations, due to low light pollution, they also have technology and connectivity needs.
-Cell phone service at the campus is limited and landline phones are available for emergency use.
-Internet access exists across most of the campus but costs are high.
-The broadband committee should investigate what solutions exist and the cause of service issues, whether that is access, affordability, or adoption.
+Cell phone service at the campus is limited, and landline phones are available for emergency use.
+Internet access exists across most of the campus, but costs are high.
+The broadband council should investigate what solutions exist and the cause of service issues, whether that is access, affordability, or adoption.
 The county should strive to keep 3 Rivers Foundation in mind when making decisions and keep foundation leaders informed of projects, plans, and activities that could impact them.

 - Local and county governments

-- Foard County Broadband Advisory Committee
+- Foard County Broadband Advisory Council

 - 3 Rivers Foundation for the Arts and Sciences